Why the concern for storm water runoff?

 Permits for wastewater have been required through the Clean Water Act since 1972.
 The USEPA began to regulate stormwater with the inception of the National Pollutant Discharge Elimination System (NPDES) Program.
 In 1990, NPDES Phase I was established to regulate Municipal Separate Storm Sewer Systems, Industrial Storm Water, and Construction Sites disturbing 5 acres or greater.
 More recently, NPDES Phase II was established in 1999.
 This phase added small municipalities (in urbanized areas as defined by census data) and construction activities disturbing 1 acre or greater to the list of permitted entities.

-Fourteen communities within Medina County, the Cities of Brunswick, Medina, and Wadsworth along with portions of Brunswick Hills, Granger, Guilford, Hinckley, Lafayette, Litchfield, Medina, Montville, Sharon, Wadsworth, and York Townships have been designated as NPDES Phase II communities by Ohio EPA.
+Fourteen communities within Medina County, the Cities of Brunswick, Medina, and Wadsworth along with portions of Brunswick Hills, Granger, Guilford, Hinckley, Lafayette, Liverpool, Medina, Montville, Sharon, Wadsworth, and York Townships have been designated as NPDES Phase II communities by Ohio EPA.

 Under Phase II, permitted entities were required to develop a Municipal Storm Water Program (MSWP) aimed at reducing the discharge of pollutants and protecting or improving existing water quality by implementing six minimum control measures.
 These programs are required to reduce the discharge of non-point pollutants to the “maximum extent practicable”, protect water quality, and satisfy the appropriate water quality requirements of the Clean Water Act.